aumsoni2002/aumsoni2002/README.md

 Additionally, I have a solid foundation in testing, including unit testing using Jasmine-karma and automation testing using the Selenium library.
 This allowed me to ensure the quality and reliability of the software solutions I developed.
 Alongside my technical skills, I have experience with HTML, CSS, JavaScript, jQuery, and JSON, enabling me to create engaging and responsive user interfaces.
 Throughout my internship, I consistently demonstrated strong problem-solving abilities and the capability to write clean and maintainable code.<br><br>

-I am currently seeking opportunities as a Junior/Associate Software Developer, where I can contribute my technical expertise and continue expanding my skill set.
+I am currently seeking opportunities as a  Full-Stack/Software Developer Coop for 2025, where I can contribute my technical expertise and continue expanding my skill set.
 I am eager to apply my industry experience and collaborate with a dynamic team to drive the success of software development projects.<br><br>

 Feel free to ask me about my experience in software development and web development, my technical skills, or my approach to problem-solving.
 I am always eager to share my knowledge and learn from others.<br><br>